 #1 New Generation Instant Coffee

 Instant coffee has changed a lot in recent years.
 It has gotten a lot better.
 This market is no longer just for legacy bland-tasting blends.
-Companies such as Sudden Coffee and Joe Coffee Company are making flavorful coffees – including high-quality single-origin offerings such as instant coffee.
+Sudden Coffee and Joe Coffee Company make flavorful coffees, including high-quality single-origin offerings such as instant coffee.

-The new generation of instant coffee is not cheap but compared to going to the coffee shop, you’ll save time and money.
+The new generation of instant coffee is not cheap, but you’ll save time and money compared to going to the coffee shop.
 Our article Next Generation Instant Coffee Reviews highlights two companies that make outstanding instant coffees.

 #2 Steeped Coffee

 There are far fewer tea shops than coffee shops.
-One reason is likely that making tea at home is so easy that justifying a daily or multiple times per day habit is going to be more difficult.
-Steeped Coffee leveraged that fact and developed a coffee that you brew tea-bag style.
-Just add hot water, steep it, and then remove the coffee bag.
+One reason is likely that making tea at home is so easy that justifying a daily or multiple times per day habit will be more difficult.
+Steeped Coffee leveraged that fact and developed a coffee you brew in a tea bag style.
+Add hot water, steep it, and remove the coffee bag.

-See our article Camping Showdown: Steeped Coffee vs The Bripe Coffee Pipe for more info.
+For more information, see our article Camping Showdown: Steeped Coffee vs. The Bripe Coffee Pipe.
 Just avoid the Bripe Coffee Pipe, which might be the worst coffee brewer ever.

 #3 Liquid Pod Coffee

-Pod-brewer such as Keurig makes brewing coffee easy, but they aren’t great.
-Plus they take up counter space.
-There are also concerns about bacteria and mold, should they not be regularly cleaned.
+Pod-brewers such as Keurig make brewing coffee easy, but they aren’t great.
+Plus, they take up counter space.
+There are also concerns about bacteria and mold if they are not regularly cleaned.
 Most people will clean their coffee gear, but this article is for the lazy coffee drinker.
 It needs to be easier.

-Well, Caffè di Artisan solved the problem.
-They created concentrated coffee pod capsules.
-Now you don’t even need a machine.
+Well, Caffè di Artisan solved the problem by creating concentrated coffee pod capsules.
+Now, you don’t even need a machine.
 And because you can put the coffee pods in a drawer, no counter space is needed.
 Caffè di Artisan makes coffees for all types of coffee drinkers.
-Just add hot water or cold water if you want an iced coffee experience.
+Add hot or cold water if you want an iced coffee experience.

 *Caffè di Artisan Coffee Capsules